porthoss/PLDI-2017/README.md

 ./porthos.py -i <input> -s <source> -t <target>
 ```

-where \<source> and \<target> must be one of the following MCMs: sc, tso, pso, rmo, alpha, power, cav10
+where \<source> and \<target> must be one of the following MCMs:
+- sc
+- tso
+- pso
+- rmo
+- alpha
+- power
+- cav10

 To run the mutual exclusion algorithms benchmakrs run: